 - Foreign Coursework/Study Abroad: Applicants often have questions about entering foreign study experience into the AMCAS application.
 You should carefully consult the AMCAS Applicant Guide to determine how to do so.
 For more information on how to enter your study abroad coursework, please visit the How to Enter Study Abroad Coursework page.

-- AMCAS GPA: AMCAS will convert most standard undergraduate transcript grades to AMCAS grades based on conversion information provided by the institutions.
+- AMCAS GPA: The AMCAS program will convert most standard undergraduate transcript grades to AMCAS grades based on conversion information provided by the institutions.
 The AMCAS GPA provides the medical schools with a standard way to compare each applicant's background.
 The BCPM GPA is comprised of Biology, Chemistry, Physics, and Mathematics courses.
 All other coursework will be calculated in the AO (All Other) GPA.